Renaissance Party (Egypt)

 The Egyptian Renaissance Party (حزب النهضة), also known as the Revival Party, is a Salafist political party.
 However, it has also been reported to be in favor of a civil state.

-The leader of the party, Ibrahim Al-Zafaraany, stated that the party would focus on education and "scientific research" as well as the economy.
-Al-Zafaraany is a former member of al-Gama'a al-Islamiyya.
+History

 The party was founded by former members of the Muslim Brotherhood.
 The founder of the party is Mohammed Habib.

+It allied with the Al-Wasat Party and the Pioneer Party during the 2011–12 Egyptian parliamentary election.

 In the Qandil Cabinet, one minister was a member of the Renaissance Party.
 The party has stated in September 2012 that it and the Virtue Party would merge.

+Policy

+The leader of the party, Ibrahim Al-Zafaraany, stated that the party would focus on education and "scientific research" as well as the economy.
+Al-Zafaraany is a former member of al-Gama'a al-Islamiyya.